IfcOpenShell/IfcOpenShell/aws/lambda/README.md

 This guide provides a Dockerfile and sample code to help you run an AWS Lambda function written in Python and utilizing IfcOpenShell library.

-> Note: This is a superficial guideline, in order to make this work for your usecase you will need a good understanding of other AWS services like SQS, S3, API Gateway etc.

 Prerequisites
 -------------